VictorianGovernment/api-design-standards/api-standards.md

 ```

 ______________________________________________________________________________
 <h1 id="3">3.
-WoVG API requirements</h1>
+Whole of Victorian Government API requirements</h1>
 <h2 id="3-1">3.1 API documentation</h2>

-Well-documented APIs are a critical component of a successful API programme.
 All APIs created for the Victorian government **MUST** specify a valid OpenAPI v2 document.

 This assists with the interoperability of services through a common descriptive document.
-Where possible the structure, methods, naming conventions and responses will also be standardised to ensure a common experience for developers accessing services from a range of publishers.
+Where possible, the structure, methods, naming conventions and responses will also be standardised to ensure a common experience for developers accessing services from a range of publishers.

-The API description document is **RECOMMENDED** to contain the following sections:
+We **RECOMMEND** the API description document contains the following sections:

 - About
-- Legals
+- Legal
-  - Terms of Use
+  - Terms of use
   - License
-  - Data Classification
+  - Data classification
   - Copyright
   - Attribution
-- Authentication Requirements
+- Authentication requirements
-- Data Model
+- Data model
-- Contact Us
+- Contact us

-Agencies can engage the services of the DPC WoVG API Team to assist with authoring this document if required [apiteam@dpc.vic.gov.au](mailto:apiteam@dpc.vic.gov.au).
+Departments and agencies can engage the services of the API Team for help authoring their API documentation - email [apiteam@dpc.vic.gov.au](mailto:apiteam@dpc.vic.gov.au).

 <h2 id="3-2">3.2 API development</h2>

-The following guidelines are **RECOMMENDED** be followed when developing APIs:
+We **RECOMMEND** following these guidelineswhen developing APIs:

-- The API description documents **SHOULD** contain the API documentation (high level information and descriptions) and version controlled accordingly.
+- The API description documents **SHOULD** contain the API documentation (high-level information and descriptions) and be version controlled accordingly.

 - They **MUST** be considered as technical contracts between designers and developers and between consumers and providers.

-- Mock APIs **SHOULD** be created using the API description to allow early code integration for development
+- Ensure documentation is publicly available and easily accessible.

+- Documentation **SHOULD** be printable or exportable.

-- The behaviour and intent of the API **SHOULD** be described with as much information as possible.
+- Describe the behaviour and intent of the API with as much information as possible.

+- Create mock APIs using the API description to allow early code integration for development.

-- The descriptions **SHOULD** contain example of request and responses
+- Include full examples of requests and responses in the description documents (not truncated).

-- Documentation **SHOULD** be public where possible and easily accessible to those that require it

-- Example request and response bodies **SHOULD** be provided in full - not truncated

-- Expected response codes and error messages **SHOULD** be provided in full
+- Provide full expected response codes and error messages.

-- Correct response codes **SHOULD** be used (ref: [Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes))
+- Use correct response codes (ref: [Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes))

-- Known issues or limitations **SHOULD** be clearly documented
+- Clearly document known issues or limitations.

-- Expected performance, uptime and SLA/OLA **SHOULD** be clearly documented
+- Clearly document expected performance, uptime and SLA/OLA.

-- If known, a timeline when methods will be deprecated **SHOULD** be provided
+- Provide a timeline for proposed deprecation of methods (if known).

-- Documentations **SHOULD** be printable or exportable

 #### Packaging

 The Swagger description files must be available:

 - **Online** : Serve as part of the product API under `/<namespace>/<project>/v<x>/api-docs`
-- **Offline** : As part of the product packaging.
+- **Offline** : As part of the product packaging

-#### File Format
+#### File format

-The required file format for the API Description is JSON since its most widely supported.
+The required file format for the API Description is JSON since it's the most widely supported.

 #### Versioning

-In order to follow the versioning recommendations in this standard there must be one Swagger description per major version.
+There must be one Swagger description per major version, as per the versioning recommendations in this standard.

-For example, if your API product exposes and maintains 3 major versions of its REST API then you must provide 3 Swagger descriptions (one for each version: v1, v2 and v3).
+For example, if your API product exposes and maintains 3 major versions of its REST API, then you must provide 3 Swagger descriptions (one for each version: v1, v2 and v3).

 <h2 id="3-3">3.3 API developer experience and ease of use</h2>

-An API that is difficult to use reduces the likelihood that consumers will continue to use it and will therefore seek alternatives.
-They will also be unlikely to recommend the API to others.
+APIs should be user friendly so users will be happy to use and recommend them to others.

-APIs that are being designed are **RECOMMENDED** to be tested with real consumers.
-Any feedback provided **SHOULD** be considered for incorporation into the API to ensure the best possible outcome.
+We **RECOMMEND** all APIs are tested with real consumers during development.
+Feedback and insights **SHOULD** be considered for incorporation into the API to ensure the best possible outcome.

-The WoVG API Team provides an API review process to ensure APIs meet a baseline level of usability prior to them being published to potential consumers for feedback.
+Make use of the API Team's review process to ensure your API meets a baseline level of usability before publishing it for user feedback.

 <h2 id="3-4">3.4 API stability</h2>

-APIs **MUST** be designed with backwards compatibility in mind as when changes are introduced it is not likely that consumers will introduce these into their applications immediately.
+APIs **MUST** be designed with backwards compatibility in mind.
+Consumers don't always incorporate new changes into their application immediately.

-In most cases introducing new fields to an API or adding new endpoints is a non-breaking change and can be introduced with a patch version update.
+In most cases, introducing new fields to an API or adding new endpoints is a non-breaking change and can be introduced with a patch version update.

-Should the API contract need to change in a manner that breaks the consumers contract this **SHOULD** be communicated clearly.
+If you need to change the API contract in a way that breaks the consumers contract, you **SHOULD** communicate this clearly.

-  1. API Product owners **SHOULD** document the support lifespan for API services (eg how long they will be supported).
+  1. API product owners **SHOULD** document the support life span for API services (ie how long they will be supported).
   2. New functionality **MUST** be introduced in a way that does not impact existing consumers.
   3. Any deprecation activities **MUST** be known to consumers prior to them being put into effect.

 ______________________________________________________________________________
 <h1 id="4">4.
 Naming conventions</h1>
 <h2 id="4-1">4.1 Message format</h2>
-For request and response body and query parameter names the message format is **RECOMMENDED** to use snake case.
+We **RECOMMEND** the use of snake case for request and response body and query parameter names.

 #### Example: